probnum2026/probnum2026.github.io/submissions.md

 _Full details, including style files, will be published here in due course._

 ProbNum25 will have a dedicated volume in the [Proceedings of Machine Learning Research (PMLR)](https://proceedings.mlr.press), where accepted papers will be published.
-A submission should be up to **8 pages (or shorter)** using dedicated style files.
+A submission should be up to **8 pages (or shorter)** using dedicated style files (appendix excluded).
 The submission deadline is scheduled for the **5th of March 2025**.
 Subject areas are **methods, theory and applications** of probabilistic numerics.
 The authors of accepted papers will present talks and/or posters at ProbNum25.
 Details are as follows.